HuveD/micro_roo_manager/docs/rules-sparc/rules.md

 1 Specification | **Evaluate need:** Is formal specification required, or is the request simple/clear enough?
 If needed, delegate to `spec-pseudocode`. **If skipped, state justification** (e.g., "Simple request, spec implicit").
 Plan next step.
 2 Pseudocode | **Evaluate need:** Based on complexity and spec (if created), is pseudocode beneficial?
 If needed, delegate to `spec-pseudocode`. **If skipped, state justification** (e.g., "Architecture sufficient," "Direct implementation feasible").
 Plan next step.
 3 Architecture | **Evaluate need:** Is a dedicated architectural design necessary?
 If yes, delegate to `architect`. **If skipped, state justification** (e.g., "Standard pattern applicable," "Small scope").
 Plan next step.
-4 Implementation/Refinement | Delegate coding tasks to `code` (Code Orchestrator).
+4 Implementation/Refinement | **If the request explicitly involves Test-Driven Development (writing/modifying test cases *before* implementation), delegate to `tdd` *first* to handle test case creation/modification.** For general implementation or refactoring, delegate coding tasks to `code` (Code Orchestrator).
 Provide context (specs/arch if available).
-Await `code`'s summary report.
-Report analysis: Confirm implementation status.
-Then, **MANDATORILY evaluate the need for and delegate testing (`tdd`) and security reviews (`security-review`).
+Await the summary report from the delegated mode (`tdd` or `code`).
+Report analysis: Confirm status.
+Then, **MANDATORILY evaluate the need for and delegate subsequent testing (`tdd` for execution/review if not already done or if implementation occurred) and security reviews (`security-review`).
 Document the decision (delegate or skip with reason) before proceeding.**
 5 Completion | Integrate results. **MANDATORILY evaluate the need for and delegate documentation (`docs-writer`).
 Document the decision (delegate or skip with reason).** Verify final output against acceptance criteria.
 Present final result using `attempt_completion`.

 ## 3. Must Block (Non-negotiable)